matrix-org/matrix.org/content/blog/2017/09/2017-09-28-experiments-with-matrix-on-the-purism-librem5-starring-ubports-and-nheko.md

 cd qt5
 ./init-repository

-# grab the right dev headers (as qtubuntu needs dbus &amp; atspi support)
+# grab the right dev headers (as qtubuntu needs dbus & atspi support)
 ssh phablet@phone "sudo apt-get install libdbus-1-dev libatspi2.0-dev libssl-dev"

 # grab a copy of the root filesystem on the phone for the cross-compile to run against.